BookStackApp/website/content/about/project-faq.md

 to meet the scope of the project via our core process, but it's usually a time consuming & awkward business dance to actually get to an agreed scope and figure, so we've only had time consumed via this, and therefore has not been worth the added complications or concerns.

+### Can we get our own, or pay other, developers to contribute the features we want?

+While we accept many code contributions we likely won't accept feature contributions unless you've opened a line of discussion up with the project, and had BookStack maintainers confirm that an idea/scope would be accepted.
+As touched on in the previous answer above, implementation is rarely the real cost of a new feature and we don't want the direction of the platform to be directed by those with the most money (in this case, those that are able to pay developers to implement the features they want).

+It could seem like contributing the code for new features would be "doing the work for us", but quite often it results in the core interesting coding logic being done, leaving us with testing, responsibility & maintenance long-term.
+To be clear, we're happy to be getting others involved in contributing to the project, but we just don't like to have feature contributions lead the direction & scope of the project.

 ---